speps/speps.github.io/content/articles/torus-trooper-part3.md

 ## WebGL / WebAssembly

 After I got everything to compile, I had to sort out the WebAssembly/JavaScript side.
 That wasn't too hard but I only found at this point that I wasn't exporting symbols apart from `_start`.
 That was easily solved by adding `--export=dynamic`.
-I took care of only using WebGL 1.0 compatible calls in the new OpenGL I wrote so the interface for this wasn't too difficult, the only issue I had was with converting IDs used by OpenGL to/from JS Objects used by WebGL.
+I took care of only using WebGL 1.0 compatible calls in the new OpenGL code I wrote so the interface for this wasn't too difficult, the only issue I had was with converting IDs used by OpenGL to/from JS Objects used by WebGL.
 I got confused by `getUniformLocation` which returns an object but `getAttribLocation` returns an index.

 I will also note that I didn't want to implement my own math functions so those are redirected to the JS Math ones and it works for now.